-Brin was called to the Bar in 2014 and has a broad practice across commercial, administrative and Commonwealth criminal law.
-She has appeared in matters in the Federal and Federal Magistrates’ Courts, the Supreme, District and Local Courts in NSW and the Administrative Appeals Tribunal.
+Brin was called to the Bar in 2014 and has a broad practice across commercial, public and criminal law.

 Brin has a Master of Laws from the University of New South Wales and was listed on the Dean’s List for Academic Excellence in 2008 and 2011.
 Brin also has a Bachelor of Laws (First Class Hons) and Bachelor of Finance from the University of Newcastle.
-She presents seminars on various areas of law, and has most recently delivered a seminar on cross-examination for the Department of Human Services.